 Has to be a way.

 “I thought the same thing before,” he said, putting his head in his hands.
 “I wanted to stop it.
-But, by the time I realized that, it had gone to far.
+But, by the time I realized what was happening, it had gone to far.
 It had taken a life of its own.”

 “What are you talking about?”